YULEIMELBOURNE/TNC_project/README.md

-# TNC_project :mushroom: :evergreen_tree:
+# :evergreen_tree: TNC_project :mushroom:
-## Introduction
+## Dataset Introduction
+In this project, we got the metagenomics data using Illumina MiSeq System.
+Based on the raw dataset, we are going to following works:

+- [ ] Data Processing
+- [ ] Build the complete OTU Table
+- [ ] Get a fairly good idea of what factors are driving the fungal communities vs ectomycorrhizal fungal communities.
+- [ ] Study the outcome of fungal communitites after forest burning.

-In this project, we are going to build the OTU table based on the raw `"*.fasq"` sequences dataset.
+we are going to build the OTU table based on the raw `"*.fasq"` sequences dataset.

 ## Data processing for raw dataset